JacquelineCl/group_project/README.md

 ## Analysis Results and Summary
 Disparities in healthcare are an every day reality in the United States so identifying ares for improvement is crucial for the health and well-being of communities.
 To answer the question "Are there are counties in the United State that will be underserved by primary care providers in the United States?", a supervised machine learning model is the most appropriate choice.
 Our model, with an accuracy score of 89.6%, the amount of primary care physicians per capita (county).
 With a r2 score of 58.3%, the model will predict new data points around 60% of the time, showing the model is not prone to overfitting.
 To add:
-- What percentage of counties are underserved
+- What percentage of counties are underserved?
-- What percentage of counties are appropriately served
+- What percentage of counties are appropriately served?

 ## References